Design Constraints: 7 Types Every UX Team Faces and How to Overcome Them [2026]

 Design with interactive components coming from your team’s design system.

-What are Design Constraints?
+What Are Design Constraints?

 Design constraints are limitations or restrictions in the design process imposed by internal and external factors.
 These constraints impact the final product, so it’s critical that everyone in the organization is aware of them and considers these limitations before every project.

-Common types of design constraints include:
+The seven common types of design constraints are:

-• Financial constraints: departmental and project budgets
+• Financial constraints: departmental and project budgets that restrict resources

-• Organizational constraints: culture, structure, policies, bureaucracy
+• Organizational constraints: culture, structure, policies, and internal bureaucracy

-Technical constraints
+Technical Constraints

 Technical constraints significantly impact design projects because they dictate how far designers can push creative and innovative boundaries.